 Looking for ways to use shredded chicken?
 Here are some of our favorite shredded chicken recipes:

 Instant Pot Shredded Chicken

-- 3 pounds boneless skinless chicken breasts or thighs
+- 3 pounds boneless skinless chicken breasts*, or boneless skinless chicken thighs*

 - 1 cup low sodium chicken broth

 - ½ teaspoon garlic powder